BUPIVACAINE HYDROCHLORIDE- bupivacaine hydrochloride injection, solution

 Reactions to Bupivacaine Hydrochloride are characteristic of those associated with other amide-type local anesthetics.
 A major cause of adverse reactions to this group of drugs is excessive plasma levels, which may be due to overdosage, unintentional intravascular injection, or slow metabolic degradation.

-Central Nervous System Reactions: These are characterized by excitation and/or depression.
+CNS Reactions: These are characterized by excitation and/or depression.
 Restlessness, anxiety, dizziness, tinnitus, blurred vision, or tremors may occur, possibly proceeding to convulsions.
 However, excitement may be transient or absent, with depression being the first manifestation of an adverse reaction.
 This may quickly be followed by drowsiness merging into unconsciousness and respiratory arrest.
-Other central nervous system effects may be nausea, vomiting, chills, and constriction of the pupils.
+Other CNS effects may be nausea, vomiting, chills, and constriction of the pupils.

 The incidence of convulsions associated with the use of local anesthetics varies with the procedure used and the total dose administered.
 In a survey of studies of epidural anesthesia, overt toxicity progressing to convulsions occurred in approximately 0.1% of local anesthetic administrations.